koolj/asta/README.md

 - There are numbers of traffic accidents in Vietnam reasoned by cars/bikes over-speed,  driving illegally zigzagging, drivers using alcohol, stimulants, failing brake
 - Cars and transportations always in over-loaded
 - Bikes and cars over-speed, and drive illegally zigzagging
-- Bikes, cars, and transportations used to failed to brake while in high speed
+- Bikes, cars, and transportations used to fail to brake while in high speed

 Solution: